 What to Expect from Bariatric Surgery According to Dr. Jan McBarron

-Dr. Jan McBarron claims it’s essential to understand that bariatric surgery isn’t a magic fixer for obesity.
+Dr. Jan McBarron of Duke and the Doctor claims it’s essential to understand that bariatric surgery isn’t a magic fixer for obesity.
 Patients will need to put in work to ensure their surgery helps them to reach a healthy weight.
 Undergoing this intensive surgery will require major changes to your diet, along with a lifelong commitment to exercise.
 In addition, since the weight loss can be at a rapid rate, the skin and supporting tissues can not keep up resulting in a large abdominal sagging “apron” which requires surgical removal.

 There’s also a steep recovery time after the surgery.
 For the first two weeks, patients are on a strict clear liquid diet.
 Thicker liquids are gradually added, and then soft solid foods.